tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: update room.get_title_str() to check for creature.is_contained()
 				- DONE: update room.get_title_str() to buffer ", in the {Seat}" if contained
 				- DONE: test

-		- TBD: full test of burt in chair
-		- TBD: move examine() to Writing class from validate() [fix doc_string too]
-		- TBD: test with test_frog holding test_box (PortableContainer) holding red_mcguffin Item
-		- TBD: tune pronouns
-		- TBD: sort out synonyms like 'exit' and 'sit'
+- TBD: sort out immediate plans for Perch and Nook
-		- TBD: doc_string to discuss "translucent" scope in Seat (e.g. can't interact w/ Seat itself)
-		- TBD: doc_string re: Seat as precursor to Vehical
-		- TBD: doc_string re: Nested Rooms can't be nested (no chairs on stages)
+- TBD: sort out immediate plans for MixIns

+- TBD: stand() => exit()
 - TBD: Throne
+	- TBD: instantiate throne as obj of class Seat
 	- TBD: Description when 'sit': "feels out of kilter - pushed or pulled out of alignment"
 	- TBD: autogen text would need to be conditional (i.e. before & after broach dispensed)
 		- IDEA: add auto_gen description to over-ride (like messy_handwriting)
+		- IDEA: or maybe base auto_gen key on descript_key and update that?
+	- TBD: clean up test obj (e.g. test_chair, black_suitcase)
 - TBD: maybe a Seat or Bed in the Main Hall?
+- TBD: document Seat class
 	- TBD: doc_string to address Seat as Creature Container (vs. Room node discussion)
+	- TBD: doc_string on nested-room "translucent" scope Seat (can't interact w/ Seat itself)
+	- TBD: doc_string re: Seat as precursor to Vehical
+	- TBD: doc_string re: Nested Rooms can't be nested (no chairs on stages)
+- TBD: move examine() to Writing class from validate() [fix doc_string too]

 - TBD: review TADS3 terms for Description and preposition
 - IDEA: consider converting Writing to Decorations (examine() vs. read() )
 - IDEA: Given that creatures will be contained:
 	- need to embrace a node-based awareness of creature location
 	- need to embrace the use of recursion on methods like remove()
+	- (alternatively, just treat creature-containers as special exceptions)
 	- Apply this to concepts like drop() and stand() / exit()
 	- Do need to set some limits though... maybe Perch obj can't contain Perch obj?
 	- Also need a class for opaque creature container... like a fireplace...